Southwest Atlanta Christian Academy

-Southwest Atlanta Christian Academy (SACA) is a preschool to 12th grade private Christian school in southwestern Atlanta, Georgia, United States.
+Southwest Atlanta Christian Academy (SACA) is a private Christian school in southwestern Atlanta, Georgia, United States.
 Geraldine Thompson is the headmistress and is the wife to Pastor Wayne C. Thompson.
 Pastor Thompson is the founder of Southwest Atlanta Christian Academy.
 The school is affiliated with Fellowship of Faith Church in East Point.

 The school is home to the 2006 double GHSA Class A State Champions, Saca Warriors and Lady Warriors.